 My art journey began while working with my sister's beautiful mineral photography, images of rock thin sections captured under the microscope in the geology lab.
 Now my own work with timber and resin allows me to incorporate Sue's mineral photography into my pieces as well as continuing to work with natural elements like rocks, flowers, leaves, bark, seed pods and even fruit!
 My current work centres on embedding botanical elements into resin to make functional homewares like wine stoppers and LED lights.
 Australian native flowers like flowering gum, waratahs, proteas and even lilly pilly leaves lend themselves beautifully to the drying process and look amazing in resin.

 By far my major influence has been my sister Sue's artwork (thin section mineral photography) .
 Her work gave me a love of abstract art, even though her abstract art was in reality shaped by nature, the best artist of all.
 I always love the uneven, the imperfect and the slightly off-centre in all art and in the beauty of nature.
 The exception to this is the amazing geometric shapes found in nature and I really enjoy working with pencil, compass and protractor to create geometric designs.

 Alas, nothing to report here either

-I have not previously exhibited my artwork or my current products (homewares).
+I have only previously exhibited my current products (homewares) at Downlands 2022.